fontra/fontra-blog/content/blog/linux-support/linux-support.md

 ./fontrapak
 ```

-In case the pre-compiled binary does not work in your system,or you want to sandbox the application, or want to launch by just clicking an icon, you have option for going for either snap package or flatpak wrapper of Fontra Pak.
+In case the pre-compiled binary does not work in your system, or you want to sandbox the application, or want to launch by just clicking an icon, you have option for going for either snap package or flatpak wrapper of Fontra Pak.

 ## FontraPak Snap package